michelesalvador/FamilyGem/README.md

 - [Open an issue](https://github.com/michelesalvador/FamilyGem/issues)
 - Open a topic on the [Family Gem Google group](https://groups.google.com/forum/#!forum/family-gem) (Google account required)
 - Directly email to the Google group: family-gem@googlegroups.com (no account required)

+## About
+Family Gem is written in Java within Eclipse and Android Studio.<br>
+Project started on beginning of 2018.<br>
+Author is Michele Salvador, an italian self-taught programmer and genealogy enthusiast.